Mikejo5001/cordova-winjs-navigation/README.md

 # cordova-winjs-navigation

-The WinJS Navigation Template sample app provides a template you can use to create cross-platform, multi-page apps using Visual Studio Tools for Apache Cordova in Visual Studio RC.
+The WinJS Navigation Template sample app provides a template you can use to create cross-platform, multi-page apps using Visual Studio Tools for Apache Cordova in Visual Studio 2015.

 ### Requirements
-Visual Studio 2015 RC with optional cross-platform components for HTML/JavaScript installed.
+Visual Studio 2015 RTM with optional cross-platform components for HTML/JavaScript installed.

-Note: In VS 2015 RC, project structure is updated for compatibility with 3rd party tools and CLIs.
-If you need to migrate an older version of an app based on this template to VS 2015 RC, see Known Issues (http://go.microsoft.com/fwlink/?LinkID=398782).
+Note: In VS 2015 RC/RTM, project structure is updated for compatibility with 3rd party tools and CLIs.
+If you need to migrate an older version of an app based on this template to VS 2015 RTM, see Known Issues (http://go.microsoft.com/fwlink/?LinkID=398782).

 ### Running The App
 After you finish downloading and installing VS Tools for Apache Cordova (http://go.microsoft.com/fwlink/?LinkId=524433), open up the project in Visual Studio.